 Participating in a research project gives students the opportunity to practice much of what they learn about psychology and its methods in class.
 My students work on projects with children and adults, but all involve language and gesture.
 The independent projects of former students include:

 Danielle King (Sept 20 - April 21).
-Ambiguity in children's narratives: Pronouns and cohesion (temporary title)
+"Exploring ambiguity within children's narratives"

 Jennifer Green (Sept 19 - April 20).
 "Gesture and language go hand in hand: A study on bimodal bilingualism"